Stayl045/stephans-code-journal/README.md

   - Navigate to HTML and copy the top text of the form
     - <.form action="the link I copied"
     - change <.method="post".>
+- Add animations to my title to make it fun and engaging

 ## Notes for the Day